revig/revIgniter-JSONfeed-module/README.md

 code snippets).

+### JSON feed Versions Compatibility
+This version of the JSONfeed-Module reflects the changes in
+version 1.1 of JSON feed, though it is backward compatible
+with JSON feed version 1.0.

 ### License
 For the license terms see the `LICENSE.txt` file.

 ### Meta